-We arrived at the port by our car and parked it just next to the terminal for the duration of the cruising.
+We have arrived at the port by our car and parked it just near the terminal for the duration of the cruisings.
 Parking at the port is moderately inexpensive.
-Because we were just having a 22-hour cruise on Baltic Princess, parking the car at the Port of Turku was the most practical choice.
+Because we have just had 22-hour cruises on Baltic Princess, parking the car at Port of Turku has been the most practical choice.
 Another option would have been to take the car inside the ferry.
-Baltic Princess has dedicated 2 decks for cars and trucks.
+Baltic Princess has two dedicated decks for cars and trucks.
 Parking terms vary so we advise reading booking conditions carefully.

 Inside Baltic Princess

-During our travel, the pandemic was still going on strong and many restrictions were on.
+During our first travels, the pandemic was still going on strong and many restrictions were on.
 This explains why there were only tens of passengers on the huge ferry.
 We had the pleasure to enjoy the serenity of being on an almost empty ferry though some of the ferry's services were consequently limited for health safety reasons in line with the pandemic situation.
 Unfortunately, some onboard services were closed and not much entertainment was available.
 We have travelled on Baltic Princess also after the pandemic and seen what is the real atmosphere on the ferry like.

 There are other ferry routes between Finland and Sweden too.
 Read our Finland-Sweden Ferry Guide to learn more.

 Baltic Princess has cabins of different quality.
 Class B is the basic one meaning a small inside cabin without a window.
 Class A is similar to the class B cabin but it has also an outside window.
 The class Premium A is slightly bigger than class A and it has a double bed.
 All the cabins have a private bathroom.

 Earlier, class Premium A included a free buffet breakfast but unfortunately, this perk is gone.
 You need to pay separately for the breakfast too.

 On our first Baltic Princess cruises, we travelled in classes A and Premium A. At the time of the cruises, a ticket for a Premium A cabin included a free breakfast so the cabin price gave us a good value for money.
 We have also travelled in class B which is similar to class A but without an outside window.